Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #4 – Medium Review — The Best for Reaching Readers with Minimal Effort

-In that sense, Medium makes the initial hurdle to getting paid for blogging as easy as possible.
+Medium makes the initial hurdle of getting paid to write blogs as easy as possible.

 #5 – Blogger Review – The Best for Sharing Your Story